LebowskiSama/quotle/README.md

 python  quotle.py  -t  'yourmoviename'

-If you want to save to a local .txt file
+If you want to save to a local .txt file:

 python quotle.py -t 'yourmoviename' -o